tkhq/docs/docs/passkeys/options.md

 ### `user`

 The `user` field has three sub-fields:
-- `id`: we recommend settings this to a random string.
+- `id`: we recommend setting this to a random string.
 It won't be visible to the end user.
 - `name`: this will show up in the passkey list modal (see screenshot below).
 We recommend setting this to something the user will recognize: their email, the name of your app, or potentially leave this up to the user:<br/>
   <img src="/img/passkeys/user_name_and_display.png" alt="RPID in registration prompt" width="360px"/>
 - `displayName`: as far as we can tell this doesn't show up in current browser UIs.
-It might show up in future iterations so it's best to populate this with the same value than `name`.
+It might show up in future iterations so it's best to populate this with the same value as `name`.

 ### `authenticatorSelection`

-This option has lots of consequences for UX, and it has many sub-options.
+This option has lots of consequences for UX, and it has many sub-options, outlined below.

 #### `authenticatorAttachment`
 This option, if set, restricts the type of authenticators that can be registered.